lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

   $ adb logcat -s "frida-lief:V"
   --------- beginning of system
   --------- beginning of main
-  03-24 17:23:51.908 10243 10243 V frida-lief: Have Fun!
+  03-24 17:23:51.908 10243 10243 V frida-lief: Have fun!

 Conclusion
 ~~~~~~~~~~

-With this tutorial we demonstrated how format instrumentation and dynamic instrumentation can be combined.
+This tutorial demonstrated how static format instrumentation and dynamic
+instrumentation can be combined.

-Here is a quick summary of advantages/disadvantages of this technique
+Here is a quick summary of the advantages and disadvantages of this technique:

 :Advantages:

-  * Doesn't require rooted device
+  * Does not require a rooted device.
-  * Doesn't depend of frida-server
+  * Does not depend on frida-server.
-  * Can be used to bypass some anti-frida
+  * Can be used to bypass some anti-Frida protections.
-  * Doesn't modify ``AndroidManifest.xml`` and DEX file(s)
+  * Does not modify ``AndroidManifest.xml`` or DEX files.

 :Disadvantages:

-  * Require to add files in the APK
+  * Requires adding files to the APK.
-  * Require that the application have at least one native library
+  * Requires the application to have at least one native library.
-  * Hope that the library is loaded early in the application
+  * Relies on the library being loaded early in the application execution.